Regular submissions open on 1st March 2024!

 Try not to submit odd aspect ratios (e.g.1920x806).
 If the ratio is odd put your finished film in a 1920x1080 HD or 3840x2160 container.

-8. The early selection is announced early June 2021 to coincide with EdFringe Programme launch day, however additional selections are made beyond this point up until the Last Chance deadline.
-(These dates subject to change year on year as per Festival requirements)
+8. The early selection is usually announced early June to coincide with EdFringe Programme launch day, however additional selections are made beyond this point up until the latest deadline advertised.
+(These dates subject to change year on year as per Festival requirements) We leave room in our schedule to select late entry films.

 9. We expect to see a direct acknowledgement of your acceptance of the film into the programme no more than 14 days after the selection notification from FilmFreeway.
-In the case of 'Last Chance' selections we need confirmation within 48hrs.
-If you do not acknowledge your film's inclusion it is unlikely we will screen your film.
+In the case of 'late' selections we need confirmation within 48hrs.
+If you DO NOT acknowledge your film's inclusion it is unlikely we will screen your film.

 11. We reserve the right to reject short films that do not meet the key criteria as detailed above.